smartlook/smartlook.github.io/_docs/sdk/ios.md

 This method does not record an event.
 It is the subsequent `recordCustomEvent` call with the same `eventName` that does. {: .callout .callout-info }

-In the resulting event, the property dictionaries of `start` and `record` are merged (the `record` values override the `start` ones if the key is the same), and a `duration` property is added to them.
+In the resulting event, the property dictionaries of `start` and `record` are merged (the `record` values override the `start` ones if the key is the same).

+The `duration` is shown as a property of the event, too.

 ### Add user identifier